galtzo-floss/floss_funding/CONTRIBUTING.md

 bundle exec rake test
 ```

+Test hygiene and coverage notes:
+- Sentinel lockfiles are ephemeral.
+The test harness removes any `.floss_funding.*.lock` files in the project root before the suite starts and again after it finishes.
+If you run specs outside the standard harness, make sure to delete these files to avoid stale at-exit/on-load state affecting results.
+- Coverage output is always printed when coverage is enabled, even if specs fail.
+Do not interpret a coverage report as success; always check RSpec’s exit status and failure summary.
+- When running only a subset of specs locally, you may need to disable the hard coverage threshold with `K_SOUP_COV_MIN_HARD=false` as documented in the project guidelines.

 ## Lint It

 Run all the default tasks, which includes running the gradually autocorrecting linter, `rubocop-gradual`.